 América (America Cup), Pan American Games, and FIVB Volleyball World Grand Prix, which it has won 12 times.
 Brazil hosted the FIFA World Cup in 2014 and Summer Olympics in 2016.
 Notable athletes are Maria Esther Bueno, a tennis player, who won four US Open and three Wimbledon singles titles in the 1950s and 60s, and Ayrton Senna, three-time winner of the Formula One World Drivers' Championships in the 1980s and 90s.
 Futebol player Edson Arantes do Nascimento (known as Pelé) is one of the world's most celebrated athletes.
-Pelé won many futebol trophies, including three World Cup titles in 1958, play in quadras (small courts fenced in with metal).
-Brazil's national team, nicknamed the Seleção Canarinho (Canary Squad) and known as just the Seleção (Selection), has won the FIFA World Cup five times, making it the world's most successful national team.
-In 2022, Brazil lost in the quarterfinals at the FIFA World Cup in Qatar.
-Today, Neymar da Silva Santos Júnior (known as Neymar) is one of Brazil's best athletes, playing for the national team and Paris Saint-Germain Football Club.
+Pelé won many futebol trophies. including three World Cup titles in 1958.